 Another Forza E3 is in the books!
 Playground Games’ LEGO Speed Champions Expansion for Forza Horizon 4 was front and center from the show floor at the Microsoft Theater, as well as on stage during last Sunday’s Xbox Press Briefing.
-In addition, we took “Forza Monthly” on the road for the very first time.
-Whether you were with us this the entire time or are just now getting caught up, let’s get you caught up with a recap of E3 2019 week.
-Welcome to the Forza Week in Review.
+To add to the fun, we took “Forza Monthly” on the road for the very first time.
+Whether you were with us this the entire time or are just now getting caught up, let’s recap a very busy E3 2019 here in the Forza Week in Review!

 Forza & LEGO Take the Stage

-If you were on hand at the Microsoft Theater in downtown Los Angeles, you couldn’t miss the Forza section on stage.
-In addition to having lots of kiosks for fans to play the expansion demo, as well as a sled with wheel and pedal setup, the Forza section also featured its illustrious centerpiece: the LEGO McLaren Senna.
-Built from hundreds of thousands of individual LEGO bricks and weighing in at more than 3,300 lbs, the LEGO McLaren Senna is a LEGO master building marvel.
-Sitting inside the tight-fit cockpit, fans could also enjoy the interior amenities, such as a working info panel where you could turn on the headlights or check out the rear-view mirror.
-Pressing the big red button on the ceiling started the Senna’s “engine”, which could also rev with a press of the gas pedal.
+If you were on hand at the Microsoft Theater in downtown Los Angeles, you couldn’t miss Forza on stage.
+In addition to having lots of kiosks for fans to play the expansion demo, as well as a sled with full wheel and pedal setup, the Forza section also featured its illustrious centerpiece: the LEGO McLaren Senna.
+Built from hundreds of thousands of individual LEGO bricks and weighing in at more than 3,300 lbs, the LEGO McLaren Senna is a LEGO master-building marvel.
+Sitting inside the tight-fit cockpit, fans could also enjoy the interior amenities such as a working Info Panel where you could turn on the headlights or check out the rear-view mirror.
+Pressing the big red button on the ceiling started the LEGO Senna’s “engine”, which could also rev with a press of the gas pedal.

-The LEGO demo itself had fans lining up to take a go in the virtual Senna (and the LEGO-fied Mini Cooper) on a high-speed race through LEGO Valley, complete with UFO crashes, zipping through ghost-filled forests and past pirate coves, airports, and more.
+The LEGO demo itself had fans lining up to take a go in the virtual Senna (and the LEGO-fied Mini Cooper) on a high-speed race through LEGO Valley, complete with wheeling past UFO crashes, zipping through ghost-filled forests, and snaking through pirate coves, airports, and more.
 Fans who completed the demo were awarded with one of three collectible Forza pins featuring LEGO characters donning Forza race suits.

-On Thursday of this week, Playground Games celebrated the launch of the LEGO Expansion with a special launch day livestream, live from Playground HQ:
+On Thursday of this week, Playground Games celebrated the launch of the LEGO Expansion with a special launch day broadcast, live from Playground HQ: